• Skip to primary navigation

 Now current can flow through relay coil.

-This back EMF can damage the transistor and so we should use a freewheeling diode across relay coil.
+Moreover, when the relay turns OFF or the input voltage drops, the coil generates a reverse voltage (back EMF) and this back EMF can damage the transistor, so we should place a freewheeling diode across the relay coil.

 Formula: